jsim2010/partite/CONTRACT.md

 : An operation that can only be executed via a vote.

 ballot
-: A declaration of a given operative's desire concerning a given vote.
+: A declaration of a given voter's desire concerning a given vote.

 role
 : A classification that can be assigned to an operative which defines the operations the operative is allowed to perform.